sartography/SpiffWorkflow/doc/bpmn/organization.rst

    the option of documenting the decisions contained in the table.

-Since adding gateways for navigating the new options will add a certain amount of clutter to our diagram, we'll create a separate workflow around selecting and customizing products and refer to that in our main workflow.
+Since adding gateways for navigating the new options will add a certain amount of clutter to our diagram, we'll create a separate workflow for selecting and customizing products and refer to that in our main workflow.

 .. figure:: figures/organization/call_activity.png
    :scale: 30%